tpaul016/search-engine/README.md

 # Instructions for the Grader
 Assumptions prior to install
-- Git is installed and accessible from the path or Git Bash (Windows)
 - Python 3 is installed and accessible from the path

 # Table of Contents